How to maintain aluminum dive tank: 5 essential steps

 • Use a vertical tank rack or store it horizontally on a rubberized shelf.
 If you must use a boot, ensure the tank is completely dry before putting it on, and periodically remove the boot to check for moisture trapped underneath.

 A tank stored correctly in a cool, dry basement can easily achieve its full 20-year service life and pass every hydro test.
 One left in a damp, hot shed might show significant internal corrosion at its 5-year visual inspection, cutting its usable life in half and turning a $300 asset into a worthless piece of metal.
-Your storage strategy is a zero-cost habit that guarantees the highest possible return on your diving investment.

 Annual Professional Visual Inspection